Previous | Next

 "And I was afraid I had lost you again."
 Gyro's eyes began to tear up.
-Evina thought he could see the grey in them.
-Clearly his father had felt the strength of the shadow as well.
+Evina thought he could see the gray in them.
+Clearly, Gyro had felt the strength of The Shadow as well.

-Even though it had defeated the monster Doom, there was no denying that the shadow was a monster too, and it couldn't be controlled.
+Even though it had defeated Doom, there was no denying that The Shadow was a monster too, and it couldn't be controlled.
 Their struggles weren't over yet.

-"Hey, is he doing alright?"
-A metallic voice asked with worry.
+"Hey, is he doing alright?" a metallic voice asked with worry.
 Evina could see something triangular and yellow.
-It was The Big Cheese.
+It was a Big Cheese.

 "We think so," Glue Stick answered, "but it looks pretty bad."

-The duck didn't listen.
+Evina didn't listen.
 "Please, I want to get up."
-He finally succeeded in sitting up and the others lifted his arms to help him stand.
+He finally succeeded in sitting up, and the others lifted his arms to help him stand.
 The ground looked like it was moving.
 He was so dizzy.
 "I'll be better in no time."

-"I'm sorry we couldn't help you, master."
-The cog apologized sincerely as the other toons helped Evina to walk.
+"I'm sorry we couldn't help you, master," the cog apologized as the other toons helped Evina to walk.

-"It's not your fault."
-Evina assured him.
-"There was nothing you could do, nothing anyone could do.
-The shadow did all the work in the end."
+"It's not your fault," Evina assured him.
+"There was nothing you could do.
+There was nothing anyone could do.
+The Shadow did all the work in the end."

 Another cog walked beside the group.
-The telemarketer carried a few wooden fragments in its hands.
-"I'm afraid to say the pencil is gone forever."
+The Telemarketer carried a few wooden fragments in its hands.
+"I'm afraid to say that the pencil is gone forever."

-"I know."
-Gyro replied somberly.
+"I know," Gyro replied somberly.
 "It's probably better this way.
-Sure, we'll never know what it was all about but now it won't fall into wrong hands."
+Sure, we'll never find out what it was all about, but now it won't fall into evil hands."

 "I mean, we managed to find just one last portal to this world.
 What if we need to draw another?"